 We understand that the first reaction you may have is to want to delete all the content immediately.
 This is your choice, but we do advise that if you want to seek legal action it may be best to contact the police first before reporting the content and risk having evidence removed prematurely.

 Stop, block and report

 We advise blocking all communication with the perpetrator, reporting any accounts they may have used to contact you or share the content on.
 If you don’t feel comfortable doing this, we can do this for you.

 Accessing free legal advice

-We work alongside the SPITE project at Queen Mary University London who provide free legal advice for victims of Intimate Image Abuse.
+We work alongside the SPITE project at Queen Mary University London who provide free legal advice for victims of Intimate Image Abuse in England and Wales.

 StopNCII.org is a platform designed to support victims of Non-Consensual Intimate Image (NCII) abuse and works to digitally hash private sexual content and prevent this from being shared across the platforms of participating industry partners.

 To be eligible to hash your content through StopNCII.org, you must:

 • Be over the age of 18 in the content